-Professor Simon-Kerr’s work has been cited and relied on by several federal Courts of Appeals as well as by the Supreme Courts of Connecticut and South Carolina.
+Professor Simon-Kerr’s work has been cited and relied on by multiple federal courts of appeals and state supreme courts.
 She is a co-chair of the Evidence Summer Workshop at Vanderbilt University, and serves as the academic advisor to the Connecticut Code of Evidence Committee.
 Professor Simon-Kerr also has written on education law, gender and the law, and law and literature.
 Her paper Systemic Lying was selected for the Harvard/Stanford/Yale Junior Faculty Forum.
 In 2021 she was the recipient of the Perry Zirkel ’76 Distinguished Teaching Award.

 Professor Simon-Kerr received her undergraduate degree at Wesleyan University where she won the Camp Prize for excellence in English literature.
 A 2008 graduate of Yale Law School, she joined the Law School faculty after two years as a Bigelow Fellow and lecturer in law at the University of Chicago Law School.
 Professor Simon-Kerr clerked for Justice Jaynee LaVecchia of the New Jersey Supreme Court and Judge Kermit V. Lipez of the United States Court of Appeals for the First Circuit.